SamuelWhitton/natural-daina/README.md

 4. **{ [B] output = secondInput; }** is the method body containing one statement assigning a local object **output** to the input object **secondInput**.
 5. **-> output** indicates the output object is the local object named **output**.
 Since the local object is assigned to the input object **secondInput**, the output of the method will be the second input object.

-There are many type of methods which can be expressed in Daina, here are just a few more examples:
+There are many type of methods which can be expressed, here are just a few more examples:

 1. A method with no inputs or outputs: